The Gromov-Hausdorff propinquity for metric Spectral Triples: The covariant Metrical Propinquity

 The dual propinquity between {\qcms s} is defined using the extent of tunnels, though originally \cite{Latremoliere13b} we used a somewhat different construction using quantities called reach and height.
 The relevance of this observation is that while the extent has better properties, the reach is helpful in defining the covariant version of the propinquity between Lipschitz dynamical systems.

-When defining the modular propinquity, we actually only use the extent again, and we need a notion of reach to make a covariant modular propinquity: thus the question is what the reach of a modular tunnel should be.
-This is the purpose of the introduction of the dual modular {\MongeKant} of Notation (\ref{MongeKantAlt-def}).
-Our first proposition in this direction shows why the natural candidate for the reach of a modular tunnel is dominated by the extent (up to a constant related to the quasi-Leibniz property).

-We will use the notion of target sets defined by tunnels.
+For this construction, we will use the notion of target sets defined by tunnels.
 As explained in \cite{Latremoliere13,Latremoliere13b,Latremoliere14,Latremoliere16c,Latremoliere17c,Latremoliere18b,Latremoliere18c,Latremoliere18d}, tunnels are a form of ``almost morphisms'' which induce set-valued maps which behave as morphisms, using the following definitions:

 \begin{definition}[{\cite{Latremoliere13b,Latremoliere18d}}] Let $(\A,\Lip_\A)$ and $(\B,\Lip_\B)$ be two {\qcms s}.
 If $\tau = (\D,\Lip_\D,\pi_\A,\pi_\B)$ is a tunnel, if $a\in\dom{\Lip_\A}$ and if $l\geq\Lip_\A(a)$ then the \emph{target $l$-set} $\targetsettunnel{\tau}{a}{l}$ of $a$ is: